 Hedgehogs are growing in popularity as pets in the United States and you recently brought home a cute and spiny hedgehog to join your pet family.
 You want to make sure that you’re taking proper care of this new and exotic member of your menagerie so you’re looking for the best food to feed your hedgehog.
 During your searches, you’ve discovered that many people recommend cat food?
 Huh?
 Cat food?
 Really?
 Can hedgehogs eat cat food?
-We’re here to answer that question and to help you make you’re feeding your hedgehog a diet to keep it healthy.
+You may be surprised, but yes, hedgehogs can eat cat food, but there are better options.
+We’re here to help you make you’re feeding your hedgehog a diet to keep it healthy.

 Can Hedgehogs Eat Cat Food?

 For many years there were no commercial food options for hedgehogs as they were not a popular pet.
 Many owners fed their hedgehogs cat food as an acceptable substitute because it contained sufficient protein for a hedgehog’s diet and is small enough for them to chew.
 Due to their increased popularity as pets, however, there are now food pellets on the market that will better meet the specific dietary needs of hedgehogs.
 Many veterinarians recommend feeding your hog a pellet produced specifically for hedgehogs and supplementing it with a variety of insects.
 So, yes, hedgehogs can eat cat food, but the question becomes: should you feed your hog eat cat food when there are hedgehog foods now available on the market?
 It would be best to discuss the options for your hog’s diet with your veterinarian, so you know you’re feeding it the best diet for growth and health.

 What Types of Food Do Hedgehogs Eat in the Wild?